= Required

 - bower install

-?By default, Travis will just run the associated default tests for the language.
-In a node app, it would run npm test
+script?By default, Travis will just run the associated default tests for the language.
+In a node app, it would run npm test.

 script: